victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

 ## clip_grad_norm

 Clips the gradient normals to a maximum value.
-This is an experimental feature, you can read online about gradient clipping.
 Default is None (no clipping).
-This is typically used for gradient explosion problems, which are not an issue with EveryDream, but might be a fun thing to experiment with?
+This is typically used for gradient explosion problems, which are generally not an issue with EveryDream and the grad scaler in AMP mode keeps this from being too much of an issue, but it may be worth experimenting with.

-    --clip_grad_norm 1.0 ^
+    --clip_grad_norm 100000.0 ^

-This may drastically reduce training speed or have other undesirable effects.
-My brief toying was mostly unsuccessful.
-I would not recommend using this unless you know what you're doing or are bored, but you might discover something cool or interesting.
+Early indications seem to show high values such as 100000 may be helpful.
+Low values like 1.0 will drastically reduce training speed.
+Default is no gradient normal clipping.
+There are also other ways to deal with gradient explosion, such as increasing optimizer epsilon.